-New Permit Requirements
+New and Reevaluated Permit Requirements

-The permit requires compliance with new effluent limitations for Ammonia and E. coli, which may require the design, construction, and operation of a different treatment technology.
+The permit requires compliance with effluent limitations for Ammonia and E. coli, which may require the design, construction, and operation of a different treatment technology.
 The cost assumptions in this analysis anticipate complete replacement of the existing treatment facility.
-For this analysis, the Department has incorporates the recommendations of the Facility Plan provided to the Department.
+For this analysis, the Department has selected the mechanical treatment technology that could be the most practical solution to meet the new requirements for the community as well as cost estimates to convert the facility into a no-discharge land application system.